TRENT-OS/networkstack_picotcp/README.md

-# Network Stack component using PicoTcp
+# Network Stack component using picoTCP